County Donegal: Culture and religion

 Cut turf between Carndonagh and Redcastle.

 County Donegal has a long literary tradition in both Irish and English.
 The Irish navvy-turned-novelist Patrick MacGill, author of many books about the experiences of Irish migrant itinerant labourers in Britain at around the start of the 20th century, such as The Rat Pit and the autobiographical Children of the Dead End, is from the Glenties area.
 The MacGill Summer School in Glenties is named in his honour and attracts national interest as a forum for the analysis of current affairs.
 The novelist and socialist politician Peadar O'Donnell hailed from The Rosses in west Donegal.
 The poet William Allingham was also from Ballyshannon.
 Modern exponents include the Inishowen playwright and poet Frank McGuinness and the playwright Brian Friel.
 Many of Friel's plays are set in the fictional Donegal town of Ballybeg.

 Authors in County Donegal have been creating works, like the Annals of the Four Masters, in Irish and Latin since the Early Middle Ages.
 The Irish philosopher John Toland was born in Inishowen in 1670.
 He was thought of as the original freethinker by George Berkeley.
 Toland was also instrumental in the spread of freemasonry throughout Continental Europe.
-In modern Irish, Donegal has produced a number of (sometimes controversial), authors such as the brothers Séamus Ó Grianna and Seosamh Mac Grianna from The Rosses and the contemporary (and controversial) Irish-language poet Cathal Ó Searcaigh from Gortahork in Cloughaneely, and where he is known to locals as Gúrú na gCnoc ('Guru of the Hills').
+In modern Irish, Donegal has produced several (sometimes controversial) authors such as the brothers Séamus Ó Grianna and Seosamh Mac Grianna from The Rosses and the contemporary (and controversial) Irish-language poet Cathal Ó Searcaigh from Gortahork in Cloughaneely, and where he is known to locals as Gúrú na gCnoc ('Guru of the Hills').